NeonHo/CSMLNotebook/Development/backend/Flask.md

-Require a bit of boilerplate up front: avoid common pitfalls (likely mistakes in a situation)
+Require a bit of boilerplate up front:
+1. avoid common pitfalls (likely mistakes in a situation)
+2. create a project that is easy to expand on.
+3.